TheMonk2121/ai-dev-tasks/300_experiments/300_testing-configs/README.md

 ## 🔧 **Configuration Management**

-**Environment Variables**: All test configurations use environment variables for easy switching **Version Control**: Configurations are versioned and tracked in git **CI Integration**: Automated testing uses these configurations for consistent test environments
+**Environment Variables**: All test configurations use environment variables for easy switching **Version Control**: Configurations are versioned and tracked in gi **CI Integration**: Automated testing uses these configurations for consistent test environments

 ## 📊 **Baseline Configuration Details**